 2025–26 season dates

-- Autumn holiday early opening (Funbaan only): Saturday 18 October to Sunday 26 October 2025.
+- Autumn holiday early opening, fun rink only: Saturday 18 October to Sunday 26 October 2025

 Tickets and prices